 Started to Bomb

-I guess I am wired differently to many of those who have watched and reviewed "Landmine Goes Click" as whilst I think the initial set up borders on the brilliant how the movie plays out did not enthral me.
-For me that set up which not only sees Chris forced to stand still due to a mine and left unable to do anything as things unfold in front of him is a good one.
+I guess I am wired differently to many of those who have watched and reviewed "Landmine Goes Click" as whilst I think the initial set up borders on the brilliant how the movie plays out did not entertain me.
+For me that set up which not only sees Chris forced to stand still due to a mine and left unable to do anything as things unfold in front of him is a good one ripe to deliver emotional depth and conflict.
 And whilst far fetched I like the immediate scenes which follow as we learn that Chris's predicament was not accidental and someone wants to teach him a lesson.

 But then after this set up what we get turns divisive as what we watch is the humiliation and violation of Alicia as a psycho shows up and with Chris unable to react is forced to watch.
 The whole thing becomes not only increasingly far fetched but also uncomfortable.
 Now some who have watched this movie seem to be able to look past this and focus on the darkness of the mind and how someone could be so sick that they would do what we witness.
 It didn't do it for me and ends up feeling like a short idea drawn out beyond the point of working.